Vroomfrondal/APOD-API-NASA/README.md

 **Dev Steps if Cloning:**

-- You will have to generate your [your own api key](https://api.nasa.gov/) via the NASA website (since my key isn't on github, your app won't work when pulling it)s
+- You will have to generate your [your own api key](https://api.nasa.gov/) via the NASA website (since my key isn't on github, your app won't work when pulling it)
 - Create a file called "config.js" located the scripts folder
 - Initialize a variable called NASA_API_KEY = "Paste your personal key"
 - Your pulled version should be functional